MrCatNerd/xab/README.md

 ### Video readers

-if you use any video reader other than the default one (mpv), you need to change the meson option 'video_reader' to the options see [meson options](#meson-options)
+If you use a video reader other than the default (mpv), you need to change the 'video_reader' option in Meson to match the chosen video reader's option. see [meson options](#meson-options) for more details

 currently there are two options: